For Prospective Learners● Organisations where you can learn Japanese in Brunei

 This programme aims to broaden youths’ minds, raise their awareness of international affairs and improve their leadership skills, so they will be better equipped to positively contribute to their societies.

-During the programme, the ship departs from Japan and docks in the ports of several ASEAN countries; in 2014 it stopped in Brunei.
-The ship will stop in Brunei in 2018.
+During the programme, the ship departs from Japan and docks in the ports of several ASEAN countries; in 2014 and 2018 it stopped in Brunei.

 |Other exchange programmes|